-Shylock, hearing this debate, exclaimed: 'O, father Abraham, what suspicious people these Christians are!
+Shylock, hearing this debate, exclaimed: "O Father Abraham, what suspicious people these Christians are!
 Their own hard dealings teach them to suspect the thoughts of others.
-I pray you tell me this, Bassanio: if he should break this day, what should I gain by the exaction of the forfeiture?
-A pound of man's flesh, taken from a man, is not so estimable, nor profitable neither, as the flesh of mutton or beef.
-I say, to buy his favour I offer this friendship: if he will take it, so; if not, adieu.'
+I pray you tell me this, Bassanio: if he should break his day, what should I gain by the exaction of the forfeiture?
+A pound of man's flesh, taken from a man, is not so estimable, profitable, neither, as the flesh of mutton or beef.
+I say, to buy his favor I offer this friendship: if he will take it, so; if not, adieu."